 - Swimmer’s itch is not dangerous and will usually go away within a week or two, although scratching can cause secondary bacterial infections.

 - To help prevent swimmer’s itch, towel off immediately after leaving the water and avoid swimming in shallow or highly-vegetated areas.

 - The symptoms of swimmer’s itch can be alleviated by using any anti-itch treatment.

-- You can see if swimmer’s itch has been reported in your August long weekend destination by checking out this interactive map.
+- You can see if swimmer’s itch has been reported in a lake by checking out this interactive map.

 Locally, Hanington has a number of projects underway in his lab.
-He and his students are working on monitoring parasite infections in Albertan lakes.
+He and his students are working on monitoring parasites in Alberta lakes.
 Working with various provincial and municipal partners, the lab is examining what areas are affected and developing strategies for reducing transmission and improving usage of Alberta’s recreational water sites.